mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

     - Pro: Can easily revert an image to any state (if we don't delete the newer states we can switch between them to see the difference)
     - Cons: Memory and might be convoluted to handle the history
     - Option to open the saved image in a new stack

+### Exporting of Process List
+This is something considered as part of the [remote submission](#remote-submission-and-mpi-like-behaviour) implementation.
+It will require implementing functions to export an exsiting process list to a format that later can be read back and construct a new Process List.

 ## Processing a full volume
 A process list should provide the option to be applied to the whole stack locally.
 Details for the implementation need to be considerend alondside the [Undoing an operation](#undoing-an-operation) implementation.